A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 Did you know that lactating cows are incredibly important for re-building the soil?

-I began to look into why A2 raw milk was better than A1 raw milk about 5 to 6 years ago.
+I began to look into why A2 raw milk was better than A1 raw milk around the year 2017.

-At that time I understood that A2 raw milk was better for you than A1, but I really didn't know why until I read that book.
+At the time I understood that A2 raw milk was better for you, but I really didn't know why until I read that book.

 It all centers around the milk protein called casein which exists in alpha, beta, and kappa forms.
 All are present in every cow.